 Vibration and Distance

 Most people understand that the farther you are away from an event, the less likely you are to be significantly and directly affected by it.
 Indeed, distance from the source of a vibration is probably the single most important factor, after the source energy, in determining whether a vibration will have damaging effects on a home or structure (and on the human perception of the vibration).
-Here, I'll provide an introduction to distance effects on vibration intensities, with an eye toward understanding the basics of vibration movement through the ground, how vibration velocities can be mathematically estimated (as plotted at left) and the cautions that one must observe in using those estimates.
+Here, I'll provide an introduction to the complex matter of distance effects on vibration intensities, with an eye toward understanding the basic factors which affect vibration movement through the ground, how vibration velocities can be mathematically estimated (as plotted at left) and the cautions that one must observe in using those estimates.

 Spreading of Vibration Energy